ASCHEET/kickstarter-analysis/Written_Report_Template.md

 ### Figure 2 shows the probability of reaching the crowd funding goals based on the monetary amount requested.
 As you can see, fundraising campaigns less than $5000,
 ### have a success rate of greater than 75%.
 The trend is lower as the funding amount increases where is goes up to 75% for campaigns requesting for money between $25,000 and $35,000 dollars.

-### Challenges and difficulties to this data set is 1) the lack of clarity of failed kickstarter campaigns 2) and the aged data set itself only going through 2017.
+### Challenges and difficulties to this data set is 1) the lack of clarity of failed Kickstarter campaigns 2) and the aged data set itself only going through 2017.
 ## Results

-###- Conclusions you can draw about the Outcomes Based on Launch Date have and average success rate of 39% over failed campaigns during the course of the year.
+### Conclusions you can draw about the Outcomes Based on Launch Date have and average success rate of 39% over failed campaigns during the course of the year.
-##However, there is a spike in success rates for the months of May, June, and July that are above average (44-51%) respectivly.
+### However, there is a spike in success rates for the months of May, June, and July that are above average (44-51%) respectively.

 ### Conclusions about the Outcomes based on Goals show that keeping fundraisers below $5,000 has a significantly higher success rate than above $5,000.
 Also, there is much more data that can
 ### be evaluated below $25,000.